chun-eric/active-directory-homelab/README.md

 <br>
 </br>
 <h3>Step 5 - Enabling User Entity Behavior Analytics and Playbooks  </h3>
 <br/>
+Go through the same process of creating a VM but for Windows 10 Pro ISO
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="113" border="0" /></a>
 <br/>
 <br/>
+We will set our Network > Internal Network
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="114" border="0" /></a>
 <br/>
 <br/>
+Choose Windows 10 Pro
+Custom Install
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="115" border="0" /></a>
 <br/>
 <br/>
+Input user to this PC
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="116" border="0" /></a>
 <br/>
 <br/>
+No password
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="117" border="0" /></a>
 <br/>
 <br/>
+Now we are logged into our Window 10 Client
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="118" border="0" /></a>
 <br/>
 <br/>
+Now to see if we are connected to the internet
+Go to cmd
+type > ipconfig

+If you can see default gateway address the same as the DC IP address of 172.16.0.1 then we are all connected!

 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="119" border="0" /></a>
 <br/>
 <br/>
+Lets ping our domain mydomain.com

+Everything seems to be working!
+Woohoo!
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="120" border="0" /></a>
 <br/>
 <br/>
+Lets also change the name of the computer system > Rename this PC (advanced)
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="121" border="0" /></a>
 <br/>
 <br/>
+ Click > Change

+Change Computer Name > CLIENT1
+Member of Domain:
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="122" border="0" /></a>
 <br/>
 <br/>
+our admin username and password robert lee
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="123" border="0" /></a>
 <br/>
 <br/>
+If you go back to our Server Manager Dashboard > DHCP We can see under IPv4 > Scope > Address Leases> CLIENT1.mydomain

+There is our CLIENT1 machine being leased
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="124" border="0" /></a>
 <br/>
 <br/>
+Our new computer is also showing in our Active Directory Users and Computers within the DC
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="125" border="0" /></a>
 <br/>
 <br/>
+Lets logout and login as one of our other users in our CLIENT1 machine Click Other user
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="126" border="0" /></a>
 <br/>
 <br/>
+Lets sign in as one of the random users we created

+acoke
+Password1
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="127" border="0" /></a>
 <br/>
 <br/>
+We are logged into as the new user!
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="128" border="0" /></a>
 <br/>
 <br/>
+We can also connect to the internet.
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="129" border="0" /></a>